OnsagerNet: Learning Stable and Interpretable Dynamics using a Generalized Onsager Principle

-In this paper, we propose a systematic method that overcomes the aforementioned limitations by carefully balancing imposed structure and parameterization flexibility.
-The key idea is to focus on a sufficiently large class of natural processes where some general dynamical principle may be reasonably formulated.
-Then, flexible function approximators in the form of neural networks are used to represent unknown components in the otherwise physically motivated dynamical equation.
-In particular, we will consider the class of (forced) dissipative systems, where the classical Onsager principle \cite{onsagerReciprocalRelationsIrreversible1931,onsagerReciprocalRelationsIrreversible1931a} can be suitably generalized to form a physically relevant and yet highly general model parameterization.
-Due to this physical origin, we call our method \emph{OnsagerNet}.
+In this paper, we propose a systematic method that overcomes the aforementioned limitations.
+The key idea is a neural network parameterization of a reduced dynamical model, which we call \emph{OnsagerNet}, based on a highly general extension of the Onsager principle for dissipative dynamics \citep{onsagerReciprocalRelationsIrreversible1931,onsagerReciprocalRelationsIrreversible1931a}.
 We choose the Onsager principle, which builds on the second law of thermodynamics and microscopic reversibility, as the starting point due to its simplicity, generality and physical motivation.
-It naturally gives rise to stable structures for dynamical systems in generalized coordinates, and has been used extensively to derive mathematically well-posed models for complex systems in fluid mechanics, material and biological science (see e.g. \cite{beris_thermodynamics_1994, qian_variational_2006, doi_onsager_2011, giga_variational_2017}).
-However, there are two challenges in directly using it to find dynamical models with high-fidelity: \begin{enumerate} \item How to choose the generalized coordinates; \item How to determine the large amount of free coefficients in the structured dynamical system. \end{enumerate} One typical example is the modeling of liquid crystal systems \cite{ deGennes1993}.
+It naturally gives rise to stable structures for dynamical systems in generalized coordinates, and has been used extensively to derive mathematically well-posed models for complex systems in fluid mechanics, material science, biological science, etc. (see e.g. \citep{qian_variational_2006, doi_onsager_2011,yang_hydrodynamic_2016,giga_variational_2017,jiang_application_2019, doi_application_2019a, xu_generalized_2019}).
+However, there are two challenges in using it to find dynamical models with high-fidelity: \begin{enumerate} \item How to choose the generalized coordinates; \item How to determine the large amount of free coefficients in the structured dynamical system.
+Some in-depth discussions could be found in \citet[Chap 1]{beris_thermodynamics_1994}. \end{enumerate} One typical example is the modeling of liquid crystal systems \citep{DoiEdwards1986,deGennes1993}.
 If the underlying system is near equilibrium, it is possible to determine the coefficients of a reduced-order (macroscopic) model from mathematical analysis or quasi-equilibrium approximations of the underlying microscopic model (see e.g. \cite{kroger_derivation_2007,yu_nonhomogeneous_2010,e_principles_2011,han_microscopic_2015}).
 Otherwise, this task becomes significantly harder, yet a lot of interesting phenomena happen in this regime.
 Therefore, a method to derive high fidelity macroscopic models that operate far from equilibrium without \emph{a priori} scale information is much sought after.